lehendo/sovereign/SECURITY.md

    - Use full disk encryption on your OS

 3. **Active Privacy Features:**
-   - Window blacklisting for sensitive apps (Phase 6 - Active)
+   - Window blacklisting for sensitive apps
-   - Auto-deletion after 14 days (Phase 6 - Active)
+   - Auto-deletion after 14 days
-   - Privacy status indicator in UI (Phase 6 - Active)
+   - Privacy status indicator in UI

 4. **Future Security Features (Planned):**
    - Encryption at rest